 Eat and Drink Girl Scout cookies to be sold online for the first time ever For the first time ever, Girl Scouts will be able to sell their delicious, delicious cookies online.
 Photo Credit: Girl Scouts By CAROLINE LINTON Updated December 1, 2014 7:52 AM Print Share fbShare Tweet Email Buying Girl Scout cookies from your niece in Massachusetts is about to get a lot easier.
 For the first time ever, Girl Scouts will be able to sell their delicious, delicious cookies online, the Girl Scout Association of USA announced Monday.
 But stop googling Girl Scout cookies right now, though -- it's not that easy.
 To keep with the entrepreneurial spirit that Girl Scouts teaches (and protect the safety of the scouts), girls will set up personal pages to sell their cookie through, and they have to personally send the link to prospective buyers.
 For security reasons, girls are asked to share only on personal social media accounts, and not on public Twitter accounts.
 "I think it will completely expand how I sell," said Olivia Cranshaw, 12, a Cadette in Troop 3199 in New York.
 Olivia said she plans to send the link to her grandparents in Florida and some of her friends from camp in other states.
 Katie Soper, the director of product sales of the Girl Scouts of America, said there are already girls signing up.
 The digital cookie pages will go live on Dec.
 1, and open for sales on Dec.
 12. "It's kind of historic," Soper said.
 "This is something that customers and girls have been asking for a long time."
 Boxes of cookies are $4, and the traditional cookie sales will continue, and the breakdown of where the cookie sale money goes will not change.
 On the girls' digital cookie pages, they (and customers) can track the girls' progress toward reaching sales goals.
 Najah Lorde, 13, a Cadette at Troop 4287, said she is already getting a list of new prospective buyers together.
 She said she sold 2,833 boxes of cookies last year, and this year -- with the help of her digital cookie page -- she is hoping to sell 5,000 boxes.
 "I'm mentally preparing for all the cookie sales and everything," Najah said.
 Karenbeatrice Porcher Allen, whose daughter, Marieteresa, 11, is a Cadette in the Bronx, said it was a great opportunity for her daughter to expand her sales, since she lives in a private house and her parents don't have an office building she can sell in.
 "I'm really excited because I'm really geeky and techie and I think this is a great opportunity for tons of girls to sell cookies," Marieteresa said.
-By CAROLINE LINTON Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CAROLINE LINTON Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.